kevinsanchh/echoguard/README.md

 1. User uploads an existing audio file
 2. Backend stores the full raw WAV file in a session directory
 3. VAD analyzes the entire file and splits it into **speech** and **non-speech** segments
+4. **All non-speech segments** are sent to the validation/non-speech endpoint
-4. **All non-speech segments** are sent to the CNN classifier for batch sound-event inference
+5. **All validated non-speech segments** are sent to the CNN Model Classifier
 5. **All raw WAV files** are sent to Faster-Whisper for full transcription
 6. Backend aggregates:
    - Complete transcript
    - CNN predictions across all non-speech segments
 7. Combined transcript + sound classification results are sent to **Gemini 2.5 Pro** in one scoring request
-8. Gemini returns structured JSON containing risk, benefit, confidence, and reasoning
+8. Gemini returns structured JSON containing risk, benefit, confidence, and reasoning for each
-9. Backend assembles unified output into the standard EchoGuard response format
+9. Backend assembles unified output
 10. Frontend displays the complete evaluation in the dashboard

 ---